(CNN) — They're described as "giga," "free-fly" and "wing" coasters, and they boast of being the "tallest," "fastest," you name it.

 3. Aqua Rocket Water Coaster

 Southern California recently got its first water roller coaster when the 1,000-foot-long Aqua Rocket opened this summer.
 Riders get into a four-person raft that's magnetically pushed down and around the coaster track, including four peaks and three "continuous rocket incline zones" going as fast as 30 mph.
 Despite some chilly water temperatures, reviewer Brady MacDonald of the Los Angeles Times wrote "the zip-zip-zip uphill portions were probably the funnest part of the water coaster, in part because most water slides are a downhill-only experience."
-Where it is: Raging Waters Park; near Los Angeles.

 Why it's cool: Conveyer-belt lift instead of stairs, magnetic technology allows for cool uphill experience and you get to stay cool on a hot summer day.